What's Happening in the Seventh Grade?

 Welcome to 7th Grade World Geography!

-It's hard to believe that we are in the 2nd quarter of the school year!
-I'm very impressed by this wonderful group of young people I get to serve each day!
+As we near the halfway point of the school year, I continue to be very impressed by this wonderful group of young people I get to serve each day!
+Their collective efforts and positive attitudes each day make working with them a try joy!

 As always, please reach out via email if you have any questions or concerns.